 Your interviewer likely won’t ask you this exact question, but you should know about the various skills listed below to answer related questions easily.

-Many experts feel that companies rarely need someone with expertise in three or more languages.
+- Development Languages: Many experts feel that companies rarely need someone with expertise in three or more languages.
 This is applicable for full-stack developers, too.
-So, they should specialize in at least one server-side or back-end programming language, for example, Java, Python, Ruby, or .Net.

-Fundamental know-how of designing is recommended to make it as a successful full-stack developer.
-Moreover, they must also be well-versed with the principles of basic prototype design and UI /UX design.
+- Basic Design Ability: Fundamental know-how of designing is recommended to make it as a successful full-stack developer.

-A full-stack developer should also possess sufficient experience in handling web servers like Apache or Nginx.
-Industry experts echo that a good background in Linux can be tremendously helpful in administering servers.
+- Server: A full-stack developer should also possess sufficient experience in handling web servers like Apache or Nginx.

 So there it is: full-stack web development requires a sound technical foundation, strengthening your core skills, and continuing to learn to deal with challenges.
 But even more than that, to become a successful web developer for your dream company, you’ll need to also learn how to ace an interview.

 By becoming familiar with the questions and answers listed above, and being educated in web development, you’re set up to succeed in your next online interview.
 If you’d like more guidance on kickstarting your career in tech, Thinkful’s team is ready to give you all the support you need to guide you in the right direction.